jocoder22/Starbucks_Datascience/README.md

 * Prices of listings on average are higher in Manhattan compared to other Boroughs in New York City.
 Prices of private rooms is $140 in Manhattan, more than double the price in The Bronx, Staten Island and Queens.

 ## Github repository
-Github repository at this [link](https://github.com/jocoder22/NewYork_Airbnb) to see code and data wrangling/modeling techniques.
+Github repository at this [link](https://github.com/jocoder22/Starbucks_Datascience)

 ## blog post
 See blog post at this [link](https://medium.com/@okigbookey/special-new-york-city-airbnb-rooms-made-for-you-4699a4584144)